HandsOnDataViz/book/map/batchgeo/README.md

   - Free version cannot process more than 250 rows of data
   - Must manually disable advertisements on your free maps
   - Cannot extract geocoded data to migrate to another tool
-  - More advanced mapping features requires an expensive license
+  - More advanced mapping features require an expensive license

 ## Tutorial

-The free BatchGeo point map tool (http://batchgeo.com) is so easy that it barely needs a tutorial.
+Let's build a simple point map with sample data.
+This tool is so easy that most readers probably will skip over this tutorial.

-- Build a simple point map with sample data.
-Right-click > Save As this link to [sample address data in CSV format](../sample-address-data-for-point-maps.csv) to download to your computer.
+1) Right-click > Save As this link to [sample address data in CSV format](../sample-address-data-for-point-maps.csv), a generic spreadsheet table, and download it to your computer.

+2) Open BatchGeo in your browser at http://batchgeo.com

-- Copy and paste address data into the BatchGeo web interface, or drag-and-drop a spreadsheet file.
-Use the tool template if needed.
+3) Drag-and-drop the address file into BatchGeo.
+Or, open the CSV file with any spreadsheet tool, then copy and paste the address data into the web interface.
+Or, use the BatchGeo template if needed.

-- Click the Validate & Set Options button to review your data, or the Map Now button.
+4) Click the Validate & Set Options button to review your data, or the Map Now button.

-- BatchGeo will attempt to geocode your address data and display an interactive point map.
+5) BatchGeo will attempt to geocode your address data and display an interactive point map.
 Colored markers include pop-up data windows.

-- Click the Save and Continue button.
+6) Click the Save and Continue button.
 Add map title, select Public or Unlisted, and insert your email address.

-- BatchGeo emails you a link to edit your map, or embed the iframe code in your own website.
-To learn more, go to [Embed on Your Web](https://www.datavizforall.org/embed/), in this book.
+7) BatchGeo emails you a link to edit your map, or to embed the iframe code in your own website.
+To learn more, go to the [Embed on Your Web](../../embed/readme.md) chapters in this book.

 {% footer %}
 {% endfooter %}